Click….wait. Click….wait. Click….ARG! Sound familiar? That’s the sound of someone running out of Internet bandwidth.

 Take Your Bandwith Into Your Own Hands

 As you can see, there are plenty of tools and tricks to track down the offender and recover that precious bandwidth.
 You don’t need to suffer silently.
 You can fight back.
+There’s also plenty you can do to improve your bandwidth, including finding out if your ISP offers channel bonding.

 Have you ever used any of the tips or tools above to identify a bandwidth thief on your network or computer?